MekhyW/LogiComp-Compiler/README.md

 # LogiComp-Compiler

-Custom simplified Lua compiler that generates assembly code for Linux and Windows, developed from scratch in C++.
+Custom, simplified Lua compiler that generates assembly code for Linux and Windows x86, developed from scratch in C++.
+Can also be used to interpret Lua code directly.

 ## Syntactic diagram
 ![Syntactic diagram](Diagram.jpg)